-When you volunteer to play for free or you try to undercut other DJs in order to get a gig you’re basically doing a major disservice to other DJs in the industry.
+When you volunteer to DJ at a club for free, or you try to undercut other DJs in order to get a gig, you’re basically doing a major disservice to other DJs in the industry.
 However, this also doesn’t mean that you should start demanding a huge paycheck at the start of your career.

 The Beginner-Friendly Club Scene

 There are usually different levels of clubs that will attract DJs at varying skill levels and there’s absolutely nothing wrong with playing at these lesser known venues in order to earn some experience.
 When it comes to your skill level, it’s important that you’re realistic.